 4. Attempted or actual theft or unauthorized use of the property of the University, or property of any member of the University community, or property being used for a University event, or other personal or public property.

 5. Damage to University property, to property of any member of the University community, to property being used for a University event, or to other personal or public property.

 6. Conduct that is disorderly, lewd, indecent or obscene.

-7. Any sexual assault as defined in the Sexual Assault Standards and Protocols.
+7. Any act of sexual misconduct or relationship violence, as defined in the Sexual Misconduct and Relationship Violence Reporting and Response Standards and Protocols.

 8. Failure to comply with the direction of a University official or law enforcement officer who is acting in performance of his or her duties and/or the failure to identify oneself to any of these persons when requested to do so.